chunhualiao/FAROS/README.md

 ### YAML configuration input

-Configuring YAML creates is a hierarchy of keys for each program to include that prescribe actions for the harness script.
+Configuring YAML creates a hierarchy of keys for each program to include that prescribe actions for the harness script.
 We describe those keys here.
-For a working example please see `config.yaml` in the repo, which iincludes configuration for 39 HPC programs including proxy/mini applications, NAS and Rodinia kernels, and the open-source large application GROMACS.
+For a working example please see `config.yaml` in the repo, which includes configuration for 39 HPC programs including proxy/mini applications, NAS and Rodinia kernels, and the open-source large application GROMACS.
 The root of the hierarchy is a user-chosen, descriptive name per program configuration.
 The harness creates a